-- The RFI blade requires sufficient disk space for a backup.
-If your system has insufficient disk space, the MBG blade will not be listed on the Blades panel. - The RFI blade is not intended for virtual deployments and is only available to the MBG application. - To employ this procedure, your system must be running MSL 9.3 or later.
+- Perform this procedure only for major upgrades (for example, when upgrading from MSL 10.x to MSL 11.x). - Refer to the MSL Qualified Hardware List available in your Mitel MiAccess account for a complete list of supported servers with MSL 11.x.
+Mitel recommends servers from this list only and reserves the right to limit support for other hardware configurations. - The RFI blade requires sufficient disk space for a backup.
+If your system has insufficient disk space, the MBG blade will not be listed on the Blades panel. - The RFI blade is not intended for virtual deployments and is only available to the MBG application. - To employ this procedure, your system must be running MSL 10.3 or later.